 Gibraltar is an excellent brand to consider as their thrones are sturdy and tend to be a bit more affordable and offer many of the same high-end features as other brands.

 Single-Braced vs Double-Braced Thrones

 Double-braced thrones are a better option than single-braced thrones in most cases.
 The only good use for a single-braced throne would be if you needed a light option for traveling.

 Some brands make incredibly sturdy single-braced thrones that are good options.
-However, Gibraltar only makes the 5608 and the Airtech Skinny Top.
-If you don’t like how those thrones look, stick with the double-braced options.
+However, Gibraltar only makes the 5608and the Airtech Skinny Top.
+If you don’t like how those thrones look, stick with a good drum throne with double-braced legs.

 Moto-Style vs Round Seats